-Net Investment in Capital Assets- This component of net position consists of capital assets, net of accumulated depreciation and reduced by any outstanding debt outstanding against the acquisition, construction or improvement of those assets.
+Investment in Capital Assets - This component of net position consists of capital assets, net of accumulated depreciation.

-Restricted- This component of net position consists of constraints placed on assets reduced by liabilities and deferred inflows of resources use through external constraints imposed by creditors, grantors, contributors, or laws or regulations of other governments or constraints imposed by law through constitutional provisions or enabling legislation.
+Restricted - This component of net position consists of constraints placed on assets reduced by liabilities and deferred inflows of resources use through external constraints imposed by creditors, grantors, contributors, or laws or regulations of other governments or constraints imposed by law through constitutional provisions or enabling legislation.

-Unrestricted- This component of net position is the net amount of assets, deferred outflows of resources, liabilities, and deferred inflows of resources that are not included in the determination of the net investment in capital assets or restricted component of net position.
+Unrestricted - This component of net position is the net amount of assets, deferred outflows of resources, liabilities, and deferred inflows of resources that are not included in the determination of the net investment in capital assets or restricted component of net position.